 Non-revocable permit process: While this usually applies to non-campus groups wishing to reserve campus facilities for non-commercial purposes (campus events); registered student groups need to file a Permit Application Form with the assistance of the administrator /reservationist of the facility being requested for anything other than meetings, information tables, or approved low risk fundraisers.
 Event organizers from the registered student group must also secure a qualifying permit and insurance.
 The Morris Conference Center issues permits and provides a final review of all permits prior to their approval by the Controller in Finance and Administration.

 Student Association (SA) Recognized Clubs and Organizations: are approved via formal petition and application process; these groups are insured by the SA and have access to funding, vans/vehicles, support services and other privileges.
 They include curriculum clubs, cultural enrichment organizations, musical and performance organizations, special interest and recreational groups, and men’s and women’s intramural sports.
 Only organizations that are open to all students (all-comers) qualify for SA Recognition per SUNY Board of Trustees’ Policy.
-The SA also does not recognize organizations that duplicate existing organizations or college-provided services per their policy.
+The SA also does not recognize organizations that duplicate existing organizations or services per their policy.

 Recognized Greek Life (fraternities and sororities): are approved via formal application process and recognition process as outlined in the Greek Code.
 These groups receive access to funding, support services, and other privileges.
 Students who are interested in establishing new fraternities and sororities must go through this process.